emmett-framework/granian/README.md

 Granian is currently under active development.

-Granian is compatible with Python 3.7 and above versions on unix platforms and 3.8 and above on Windows.
+Granian is compatible with Python 3.8 and above versions.

 ## License